cmdline-batchelor/test/readme.md

 # vi-onysus

-vim juiced up, plugin party blessed by dionysus, to beget vi-onysus uses ansible for a standard vim ide setup, only for centos/rhel
+vim juiced up, plugin party blessed by dionysus to beget his insane son vionysus uses ansible for a standard vim ide setup, only for centos/rhel

 ## preqs: